mdapena/pyventus/README.md

 ```

 <p style='text-align: justify;'>
-    &emsp;&emsp;However, Pyventus also allows you to subscribe to Global Events, which are particularly useful for
+    &emsp;&emsp;Furthermore, Pyventus provides support for Global Events, which are particularly useful for
 	implementing cross-cutting concerns such as logging, monitoring, or analytics.
 By subscribing event handlers to
 	<code>...</code> or <code>Ellipsis</code>, you can capture all events that may occur within that
 	<code>EventLinker</code> context.